Dry Eye Syndrome

 - Medication change: If a medication used to treat another condition is identified as the cause of dry eye syndrome, a doctor may prescribe an alternative.

 - Surgery: Surgical treatment is reserved for severe cases of dry eye syndrome.
-The procedure will usually involve blocking the drainage holes in the inner eye using lacrimal (punctal) plugs.
+The procedure will usually involve blocking the tear drainage holes in the inner eye using lacrimal (punctal) plugs.
 This is reversible but can be used as a permanent solution.

 Dry eye syndrome (Keratoconjunctivitis sicca) prevention